awsdocs/amazon-opensearch-service-developer-guide/doc_source/sql-support.md

 Calls to `_opendistro/_sql` include index names in the request body, so they have the same [access policy considerations](es-ac.md#es-ac-advanced) as the bulk, mget, and msearch operations\.
 As always, follow the principle of [least privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege) when you grant permissions to API operations\.

-For security considerations related to using SQL with fine\-grained access control, see [Fine\-Grained Access Control in Amazon Elasticsearch Service](fgac.md#fgac-limitations)\.
+For security considerations related to using SQL with fine\-grained access control, see [Fine\-grained access control in Amazon Elasticsearch Service](fgac.md)\.

 The Open Distro for Elasticsearch SQL plugin includes many [tuneable settings](https://opendistro.github.io/for-elasticsearch-docs/docs/sql/settings/), but on Amazon ES, use the `_opendistro/_sql/settings` path rather than the standard `_cluster/settings` path: